MooersLab/pymolsnips/README.md

 You will have to install the `snippets package` to be able to use the above PyMOL snippets.
 The package installer is very intuitive.
 The snippets for all languages are stored in a single file that is called `snippets.cson`.
 This file is stored in a your home directory in a hidden folder called `~.atom/snippets.cson`.

+Snippets can also be added withint the *Welcome Guide* of *Atom*.
+Under the section called *<>Add a Snippet*.
+When you click *Open your snippets*, the `snippets.cson` file automatically opens for editing.

 You can concatenate [this](https://github.com/MooersLab/pymolsnips/tree/master/atompymolsnips) file of PyMOL snippets for *Atom* to your existing `snippets.cson` file.